sidarth16/Rentable-NFTs/README.md

 <br/>

-# EIP 4907
+# ERC 4907
-EIP4907 is an extension of ERC-721, specially designed for NFT Renting.<br/> It proposes an additional role : **user** and a valid duration indicator : **expires**.<br/>
+ERC4907 is an extension of ERC-721, specially designed for NFT Renting.<br/> It proposes an additional role : **user** and a valid duration indicator : **expires**.<br/>
 It allows users and developers manage the rentable usage rights,  more simple and efficient.